Yamato-Security/EnableWindowsLogSettings/README.md

 <div align="center">
  <h1>
-    Yamato Security's ultimate guide to configuring and monitoring Windows event logs for Sigma users
+    Yamato Security's ultimate guide to configuring Windows event logs for DFIR and Threat Hunting
  </h1>
  [ <b>English</b> ] | [<a href="README-Japanese.md">日本語</a>]
 </div>
 <p>

-This is yet another guide on configuring and monitoring Windows event logs with an emphasis on making sure you have the proper logging enabled so that sigma rules have something to detect.
+This is yet another guide on configuring and monitoring Windows event logs with an emphasis on making sure you have the proper logging enabled so that sigma rules have logs to detect.

 # TLDR

-* You can only use around 10~20% of [sigma](https://github.com/SigmaHQ/sigma) rules with the default Windows audit settings.
+* You can only use around 10~20% of [sigma](https://github.com/SigmaHQ/sigma) detection rules with the default Windows audit settings.
-* Even if Windows log is enabled, by default, the maximum size for logs is between 1~20 MB so there is a good chance that evidence gets quickly overwritten.
+* Even if a Windows log is enabled, by default, the maximum size for logs is between 1~20 MB so there is a good chance that evidence gets quickly overwritten.
-* Enable the proper audit settings with [YamatoSecurityConfigureWinEventLogs.bat](YamatoSecurityConfigureWinEventLogs.bat) to use up to around 75% and retain logs for as long as you need them.
+* Enable the proper audit settings with [YamatoSecurityConfigureWinEventLogs.bat](YamatoSecurityConfigureWinEventLogs.bat) to use up to around 75% of sigma rules and retain logs for as long as you need them.
     - **Warning: make sure you customize the script to your needs and test before using in production!**
 * Install [sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) to get full coverage.
 (Highly recommended!)